 Another big benefit of listing your home on the MLS is how much time you stand to save in selling it.
 As more realtors will see your listing, it stands to reason that more potential buyers will, too, which means you should start seeing offers a lot sooner.

 Furthermore, one of the first things buyers will look at when considering your home is how long it's been on the market.
 If the amount of time significantly exceeds the average number of days for comparable homes, most will assume there's something wrong with it (e.g. maybe the price needs to come down?).

-That’s because only a licensed realtor is allowed to list on the MLS.
-So, you'll have to agree to pay your real estate agent a commission on the sale of your house or find a MLS service in order to get your home listed there.
+On the other hand, the above benefits come at a cost.
+You'll have to agree to pay your real estate agent a commission on the sale of your house or find a MLS service in order to get your home listed there.

 Typically, the commission paid to work with an agent and get listed on the MLS is around 3%.

 If you sell your home for $400,000, that's $12,000 just for the listing agent's commissions!
 That cost doesn't include the other 3% that you'll owe the buyer's agent.

 Listing on MLS For 1%